Brookgreen Gardens

-Brookgreen Gardens is a sculpture garden and wildlife preserve, located just south of Murrells Inlet, in South Carolina.
+Brookgreen Gardens is a sculpture garden and wildlife preserve, located just south of Murrells Inlet, in South Carolina, US.
 The 9100 acre property includes several themed gardens featuring American figurative sculptures, the Lowcountry Zoo, and trails through several ecosystems in nature reserves on the property.
 It was founded by Archer Milton Huntington, stepson of railroad magnate Collis Potter Huntington, and Anna Hyatt Huntington, his wife, to feature sculptures by Anna and her sister Harriet Randolph Hyatt Mayor, along with other American sculptors.
 Brookgreen Gardens was opened in 1932.
 It was developed on property of four former rice plantations, taking its name from the former Brookgreen Plantation, which dates to the antebellum period.

 Early history

 The property that now comprises Brookgreen Gardens was four rice plantations.
 The plantations from south to north were The Oaks, Brookgreen, Springfield, and Laurel Hill.
 The current gardens and surrounding facilities are located completely within the former Brookgreen Plantation, which was owned by Joshua John Ward.
 Before his death in 1853, he held more than 1,000 enslaved African Americans and in 1860 his estate (in his name) was the largest slaveholder in the United States.

 Only a handful of relics survive on the former plantations.
 The Alston (or Allston) cemetery survives on the grounds of The Oaks plantation.
 Gov. Joseph Alston and his child are buried in the cemetery.
 The same grave is a memorial to the governor's wife Theodosia Burr Alston, daughter of Vice President of the United States Aaron Burr, who was lost at sea.
 Her ghost is said to haunt the Grand Strand, looking for her father.
 The rice mill at Laurel Hill is all that stands of that plantation today.
 During the American Civil War, Confederates built an earthen structure on the grounds to block Union Navy ships from coming into the tidal rivers.